jswymer/mydoctest/articles/projects-how-manage-budgets.md

 **Note**: When you fill in the **Quantity** field, all total price and total cost information will be calculated and filled in for that planning line.
 You can edit them at any time.

-In the **Job Task Lines** window, you can now see a summary of the total budgeted costs, budgeted price, billable cost and billable price for each task.
+In the **Job Card** window, you can now see a summary of the total budgeted costs, budgeted price, billable cost and billable price for each task.

 For information about recording budgeted versus actual job prices and costs, see [How to: Record Usage for Jobs](projects-how-record-job-usage.md).